-ServerName, Module and Options have the same meanings as when calling gen_server:start[link]/3,4.
-However, if a ServerName is specified, the process must have been registered accordingly before this function is called, otherwise the process is terminated.
+Module, Options and ServerName have the same meanings as when calling gen_server:start[link]/3,4 [page 190].
+However, if ServerName is specified, the process must have been registered accordingly before this function is called.

-State and Timeout have the same meanings as in the return value of Module:init/1.
+State and Timeout have the same meanings as in the return value of Module:init/1 [page 196].
 Also, the callback module Module does not need to export an init/1 function.